 Attendance at clinical sites for the entire assigned time period is mandatory.
-The student is responsible for notifying the clinical instructor in advance if she or he will be tardy or absent from clinical.
-Excused absences will be granted only by the Director of Clinical Resources or designee.
+The student is responsible for notifying the clinical instructor in advance if they will be tardy or absent from clinical.
+Excused absences will be granted only by the Director/Assistant Director of Clinical Resources or designee (or Director, Nurse Anesthesia Program for DNPNA students).
 Students are required to complete all clinical assignments and clinical hours, even if the absence is excused.
 The student must make-up time missed from the clinical rotation during the designated remediation period, if any.
 Clinical make up time in the facility is based on availability of clinical sites and is not guaranteed.

-Students who are meeting course outcomes and have an excused clinical absence (see

-Attendance at Instructional Periods, Assessments and Remediation), may miss one (1) day in clinical courses that are two (2) or three (3) weeks long and up to two (2) days in clinical courses that are four (4) weeks long without being required to remediate/repeat the clinical course in which the absence occurred.
+BSN students who are meeting course outcomes and have an excused clinical absence (see Attendance at Instructional Periods, Assessments and Remediation), may miss one (1) day in clinical courses that are one (1), two (2) or three (3) weeks long and up to two (2) days in clinical courses that are four (4) weeks or longer without being required to remediate/repeat the clinical course in which the absence occurred.
 The student will receive an alternate clinical assignment that is comparable to the missed clinical day(s), (i.e. simulation Lab and/or written assignments or disease concept maps, etc.).
 The alternate clinical assignment will be consistent with the established clinical outcomes and the student's learning needs.
-All alternate clinical assignments must be approved by the clinical instructor and the Director of Clinical Resources.
+All alternate clinical assignments must be approved by the clinical instructor and the Director/Assistant Director of Clinical Resources.
 The option for an alternative clinical assignment is only available for two courses throughout the duration of the program.

-Students who are absent more than one (1) day in a two (2) or three (3) week clinical or two (2) days in a four (4) week clinical, even if the absences are excused, will be required to remediate the clinical rotation the next time it is offered, and clinical space is available.
+Students who are absent more than one (1) day in a one (1), two (2) or three (3) week clinical or two (2) days in a four (4) or five (5) week clinical, even if the absences are excused, will be required to remediate the clinical rotation the next time it is offered, and clinical space is available.

-If the student has an excused absence in a third course, the student will receive an incomplete for that clinical course and is not eligible for an alternative clinical assignment.
-The missed clinical time must be completed during the next remediation period (BSN) or the next time the course is offered on the curriculum calendar based on space availability (ABSN).
+If the student has an excused absence in a third clinical block, the student will receive an incomplete for that clinical course and is not eligible for an alternative clinical assignment.
+The missed clinical time must be completed during the next time the course is offered on the curriculum calendar based on space availability.